GurYN/ccproxy/README.md

 make test-integration                    # real `claude` binary required; //go:build integration
 ```

 The `claude` subprocess and HTTP unit tests use a `TestHelperProcess`-style fake: the test binary re-invokes itself in helper mode (env `CCPROXY_HELPER=1` selects canned NDJSON).
 No real `claude` is spawned.
-The integration suite under `tests/integration/` exercises the server in-process via `httptest` against a real `claude` on PATH — covers streaming, non-streaming, persistent session resume, and debug capture.
+The integration suite under `tests/integration/` exercises the server in-process via `httptest` against a real `claude` on PATH, covering streaming, non-streaming, persistent session resume, and debug capture.
 Tests skip cleanly when the binary is missing.
 Override the per-test deadline with `CCPROXY_INTEGRATION_TIMEOUT` (default 2m).

 ## Dependencies